jovotech/jovo-templates/alexa/buttons/README.md

 ## Run Jovo Webhook

-The Skill is configured to use the Jovo Webhook as its HTTPS endpoint, so your Jovo Webhook needs to be active in order to process requests.
+The Skill is configured to use the Jovo Webhook as its HTTPS endpoint (the `endpoint` element in the `app.json` file), so your Jovo Webhook needs to be active in order to process requests.

 ```sh
 # Run Jovo Webhook